 Missing Middle Housing

-Missing Middle Housing, a concept developed by Daniel Parolek, represents a different way to think big about the housing problem.
-The neighborhood-centric strategy centers on diverse housing options, such as duplexes, fourplexes, cottage courts, and multiplexes.
+Middle housing is a neighborhood-centric strategy centers on diverse housing options, such as duplexes, fourplexes, cottage courts, and multiplexes.

 with multiple units